Mary Thomas (labor leader): Legacy

 The Queen Mary Highway on St. Croix is named after her.

-In 2018, the artists Jeannette Ehlers and La Vaughn Belle created a monumental public sculpture, I Am Queen Mary, depicting a 7 meters (23 ft)-tall statue of Mary Thomas seated on a throne wielding a torch and a cane knife.
+In 2018, the artists Jeannette Ehlers and La Vaughn Belle created a monumental public sculpture, I Am Queen Mary, depicting a 7 m statue of Mary Thomas seated on a throne wielding a torch and a cane knife.
 The statue was unveiled in Copenhagen in 2018; it is Denmark's first public monument to a Black woman.

 A book titled Fireburn The Screenplay: A story of passion ignited, based on the history of St. Croix written by Caribbean-American writer Angela Golden Bryan was published in 2018.
 The book pays tribute to Queen Mary and other leaders of the revolt.